qq306863030/fast-open/readme.en.md

   ]
 # 3. Save and exit
 # 4. Open the command line and enter open push or open -c push to execute the custom command line

+# Modify default configuration
+# 1. Open the configuration file with open edit
+# 2. Modify the configuration items
+"options": {
+    # The columns displayed by default when entering open ls, you can add columns and modify the display order
+    "defaultTableColumns": ["id", "name", "tool", "description", "useCount"],
+    # The default sorting column name when entering open ls, note: if a non-existent column name is entered, no sorting will be performed
+    "defaultTableSortBy": "id",
+    # If no default opening tool is set, this configuration item will be used
+    "defaultTool": "explorer"
+  }
+# 3. Save and exit
 ```